Why do we call ourselves the Bare Soles Explorers?

-Being out of the norm makes for a great conversation starter with people your pass.
-When someone asks “where are your shoes?”, it creates an opportunity for you to share your reasons and thoughts for supporting this effort.
-Encourage him or her to do their own research and if interested, join us in spreading the word.
+Being out of the norm makes for a great conversation starter.
+When someone asks, “where are your shoes?”, it creates an opportunity for you to share your reasons and thoughts for supporting this effort.
+Encourage him or her to do their own research and discover what conclusions they draw.
 You can always give those feet a scrubbing when you get home.
-Try barefooting when adventuring at the local park, when on a hike, on a walk in the neighborhood, on a shopping trip, a visit to the dentist, or during a picnic – just to name a few ideas.
+Try barefooting when adventuring at the local park, when on a hike, on a walk in the neighborhood, or during a picnic – just to name a few ideas.
 The more often you do, the more conversations you will be able to start.

 Be a kid again!

 Remember summer as a kid: no more homework, just endless time to play in the yard barefoot?
 Turns out having those bare feet were not only comfortable but also has major health benefits including: strengthening the feet and lower legs, increasing agility, reducing injury, heightening awareness, and developing good posture.
 Feet have over 200,000 nerve endings; bettering our ability to climb, pivot, balance, and adjust rapidly to differences in terrain6.
 Going barefoot is not only beneficial for children, but also for adults.
 Benefit for all ages include strengthening arches, ankles, feet and lower legs7.
 It also encourages a natural gait while you’re out exploring.